chamilo/chamilo-lms/tests/xhprof/README.md

 ## Install procedure

 To enable the profiler into Chamilo, you will need to do the following:
-- install the tideways-php library from https://tideways.io/profiler/downloads
+- install the php[version]-tideways library from https://tideways.io/profiler/downloads or your package manager
 - add the following two lines to your Apache VirtualHost or (in a slightly different form) to your php.ini config (don't forget to update the path to your Chamilo root directory):
 ```